wouter-swierstra/logic-notes/notes/notes.md

 ~~~~~~~~~~~~~
 We start execution from some begin state -- let's assume that the
 variables `x`, `p` and `i` all start as 0,1,2 respectively.
-That is initially we're in a state $\sigma$ such that:
+That is initially we're in a state $σ$ such that:

  $σ(\mathtt{x}) = 0$
  $σ(\mathtt{p}) = 1$